Solanum laciniatum f. novozelandicum Herasim.

 Indigenous.
 North, South, Stewart and Chatham Islands.
 Widespread from the Hauraki Gulf Islands and Auckland south.
 In the northern part of its range actively spreading northwards caused it would seem through establishment through bird dispersal of fruit from garden plantings.
 Also present in south eastern Australia and Tasmania.
 Naturalised in parts of China and Russia.

 Coastal to montane (0-400 m a.s.l.). usually in disturbed successional habitats, in shrublands, gullies, alongside riversides, on forested margins and in reverting pasture.
 Often appears following fires.
 A common urban weed in many parts of the country.

-Often confused with the now much less common S. aviculare G.Forst., which in its typical state has narrower leaves which are less frequently pinnatifid, usually much narrower 10-40 mm diameter) with campanulate-rotate flowers with narrower acute tipped lobes, without distinctly frilled (ruffled), smaller seeds (1-2 mm cf 2-3 mm) and a different chromosome number (2n = 46 cf 2n = 92).
+Often confused with the now much less common S. aviculare G.Forst., which, in its typical state, has narrower leaves which are less frequently pinnatifid, usually much narrower.
+Flowers 10-40 mm diameter with campanulate-rotate flowers with narrower acute tipped lobes, not distinctly frilled (ruffled), smaller seeds (1-2 mm cf 2-3 mm) and a different chromosome number (2n = 46 cf 2n = 92).
 S. lacinatum differs from S. aviculare f. latifolium (G.T.S.Baylis) G.T.S.Baylis by its broader, wider lobes with frilled/ruffled margins and an emarginate apex, and by the chromosome number (2n = 92 cf 2n = 46).

 Throughout the year